jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `external-has-lua`: Define as true if the external haproxy has Lua libraries installed in the operating system.
-Currently only [OAuth](#oauth) needs Lua socket installed and will not work if `external-has-lua` is not enabled.
+Currently only [OAuth](#oauth) needs Lua json module installed and will not work if `external-has-lua` is not enabled.

 See also: